 “The habit of reading is the only enjoyment in which there is no alloy; it lasts when all other pleasures fade.” — Anthony Trollope

-Compared to past years, 2012 was a relatively slow reading year for me.
+This was a relatively slow reading year for me.
 After knocking out 87 books last year and 108 two years ago, I only finished 54 titles this year.
-Granted, 2012 brought many wonderful diversions: our third child, Augustine, was born; I studied hundreds of hours for the Professional Engineering exam (which I passed!); I had several new writing and speaking commitments; I sent 12,000 CDs to Africa and promoted great Catholic speakers; and I worked on two large book projects.
+Granted, 2012 brought many wonderful diversions: our third child, Augustine, was born; I studied hundreds of hours for the Professional Engineering exam (which I passed!); I had several new writing and speaking commitments; and I worked on two large book projects.
 Considering all that activity I’m actually surprised I read as much as I did.

 Yet 54 books still provide plenty of options for my annual favorites list.
 As with prior lists, these are my fifteen favorite books, not the most acclaimed, the most timeless, or the best-written.
 They’re simply the ones I liked the most, the ones I kept thinking about well after finishing.